-Government For more information, see the "CREATE PUBLICATION statement" on page 314 of the book ASA SQL Reference Manual.
+For more information, see the "CREATE PUBLICATION statement" [ASA SQL Reference, page 334].

 Publishing only some rows in a table

 You can create a publication that contains all the columns, but only some of the rows, of a table from Sybase Central.
 In either case, you do so by writing a search condition that matches only the rows you want to publish.